syzdek/tinyrad/DeveloperNotes.md

 Dictionary OID
 --------------

-Internally, individual `TinyRadDictAttr` and `TinyRadDictValue` are uniquely identified using a numeric OID (`TinyRadOID`).
-The first element of the OID always identifies the RADIUS attribute defined by an RFC.
-The elements of an OID contain an attribute type, optional sub-types, and an optional vendor ID.
+Internally, individual `TinyRadDictAttr` are uniquely identified using a numeric OID (`TinyRadOID`).  `TinyRadDictVendor` are indirectly identified in `TinyRadDictAttr` and `TinyRadDictValue` using a numeric OID.
+The first element of the OID always identifies a RADIUS attribute type defined by an RFC.
+The value of each subsequent element of an OID is dependent upon the attribute type and contains either an optional attribute sub-type or an optional Vendor-ID.

 The simplest OID consists of just an attribute type such as :